Filters Filters — Pool Filter Runtime: 24/7 vs Scheduled Operation Guide

 Calculating Your Pool's Turnover Needs

-Pool turnover requirements typically range from 6-12 hours depending on pool size, usage, and local conditions.
+A single turnover for a typical residential pool takes roughly 6-12 hours, though a full turnover is neither fully achievable nor strictly necessary for clean water depending on pool size, usage, and local conditions.
 This means your entire pool volume should pass through the filter system multiple times per day.
 To determine your optimal runtime, you'll need to know your pump's flow rate and total pool volume.

 For example, calculate your turnover time by dividing your pool volume by your pump's flow rate (in gallons per minute), then divide by 60 to get hours needed for one complete turnover.
-Multiplying by three gives you the time needed for three complete turnovers - but this assumes 100% efficiency, which isn't realistic.
+Keep in mind the older "one to two turnovers a day" rule is widely seen as an oversimplification — you really only need enough runtime to distribute chemicals and clear debris, which is why most pools do fine at 8-12 hours even if that's less than one full turnover.

 I'd recommend using our pool volume calculator to get an accurate measurement, then factor in a buffer for real-world conditions such as debris load and circulation efficiency.
 This typically results in 8-12 hours of daily runtime for most residential installations.